Discrepancy bounds for uniformly ergodic Markov chain quasi-Monte Carlo: On the discrepancies of the Markov chain and driver sequence

 \begin{corollary} Let us assume that the conditions of Theorem~\ref{thm: est_discr} are satisfied.
 Further let $\a\in[0,1)$ and $M\in(0,\infty)$ and assume that the transition kernel is uniformly ergodic with $(\a,M)$.
 Then

 \end{corollary} \begin{proof} By the uniform ergodicity with $(\a,M)$ we obtain

 Then by Theorem~\ref{thm: est_discr} the assertion is proven. \end{proof}

 \begin{remark} In the setting of Example~\ref{ex: simple_rem}, where we assumed that $G=[0,1]^s$ and $K(x,A)=\pi(A)$ we obtain that $\a = 0$.
-In this case we get the well studied star-discrepancy for the uniform distribution on $[0,1]^s$, see for instance \cite{DiPi10}. \end{remark} Theorem~\ref{thm: est_discr} gives an estimate of the star-discrepancy in terms of the discrepancy of the driver sequence and a quantity which depends on the transition kernel.
-We have seen in the previous corollary that for uniformly ergodic Markov chains we can estimate this quantity.
-Since our bounds on the discrepancy $D^\ast_{\mathscr{A}, \pi}(P_n)$ are of order $\mathcal{O}(n^{-1/2} (\log n)^{1/2})$, by Corollary~\ref{coro: D_U_almost_D_P}, the push-back discrepancy of the driver sequence satisfies the same convergence order.
+In this case we get the well studied star-discrepancy for the uniform distribution on $[0,1]^s$, see for instance \cite{DiPi10}. \end{remark}

+Theorem~\ref{thm: est_discr} gives an estimate of the star-discrepancy in terms of the discrepancy of the driver sequence and a quantity which depends on the transition kernel.
+We have seen in the previous corollary that for uniformly ergodic Markov chains we can further estimate the difference of the discrepancies $D^\ast_{\mathscr{A}, \pi}(P_n)$ and $D^\ast_{\mathscr{A}, \varphi}(\mathcal{U}_n)$.
+Let us mention here that for geometrically ergodic transition kernel one can prove a similar bound.